AkiraSalvare/fdu-connect/README_en.md

 + `disable-keep-alive`: Disable periodic keep-alive, generally no need to add this argument

-+ `zju-dns-server`: ZJU DNS server address, default is `10.10.0.21`.
-Set to `auto` to use the DNS server obtained from the server, and disable ZJU DNS if it fails to obtain
++ `fdu-dns-server`: FDU DNS server address, default is `10.10.0.21`.
+Set to `auto` to use the DNS server obtained from the server, and disable FDU DNS if it fails to obtain

-+ `secondary-dns-server`: Standby DNS server used when ZJU DNS server cannot be used, default is `114.114.114.114`.
++ `secondary-dns-server`: Standby DNS server used when FDU DNS server cannot be used, default is `114.114.114.114`.
 Leave blank to use the system default DNS, but must be set when `dns-hijack` is enabled

 + `dns-server-bind`: DNS server listening address, default is empty to disable.
 For example, set to `127.0.0.1:53`, then you can send DNS requests to `127.0.0.1:53`